JacobTutt/dual_autodiff_package/README.md

   - Powers and roots: `pow`, `sqrt`.
 - **Automatic Differentiation**: Compute derivatives automatically using the properties of dual numbers.
   - `auto_diff(func, value)`
-- **dual_autodiff_tutorial**: A comprehensive Jupyter Notebook showcasing the features and usage of the package.
+- **dual_autodiff**: A comprehensive Jupyter Notebook showcasing the features and usage of the package.

 ## Installation